New Yorker Cartoonist Shares Comic Ideas That Didn't Make The Cut

 The drawing depicts a Boy Scout uniform with an updated array of badges honoring accomplishments like “cocktail party attendance,” “yachting,” “self-flattery,” “tweeting” and “wig weaving.”
 It was, as they say, quite a good burn.

-We were pleased, then, to discover that Rosen was succeeding gifted artists Emily Flake and Tom Toro as The New Yorker’s daily cartoonist-in-residence, responsible for crafting up-to-date comedic commentary on current events.
+We were pleased, then, to discover that Rosen was succeeding gifted artists Emily Flake and Tom Toro as one of The New Yorker’s daily cartoonists-in-residence, responsible for crafting up-to-date comedic commentary on current events.
 Since taking up the post earlier this week, Rosen has had plenty of material to work with.

 In an email exchange with HuffPost, Rosen discussed his daily routine as a comic artist and the mechanics of building a good joke from start to finish.
 He also shared some comic ideas that, for a variety of reasons, never made it to print.